Barczakson/inwentura_op/DOCUMENTATION.md

 **Impact**: Tests run successfully but show warnings **Status**: 🐛 Known Issue
 **Priority**: Low
+**Note**: This is a minor issue that doesn't affect functionality.
+Main application errors have been resolved.

 ### 4. **Memory Usage on Large Datasets**
 **Issue**: High memory consumption with 1000+ items